Keyword research is one of the most important tasks of onsite Search Engine Optimization (SEO). Before we go any further, what is SEO?

 Ahrefs is more than just a keyword research tool.
-Aside from the Keyword Explorer, it has a Content Explorer, and a Site Explorer.
-This makes Ahrefs one of the most valuable SEO tools out there.
-If I were to choose just 3 tools (and trust me I have tried a lot!), Ahrefs is one of them.
+Aside from the Keyword Explorer, it has a content explorer, and a site explorer.
+This makes Ahrefs one of the most valuable tools out there.
+If I were to choose just three tools (and trust me I have tried a lot!), Ahrefs is one of them.
 Let us explore why.

 With the Keyword Explorer section of Ahrefs, you can get so much keyword information: Volume of a particular KW, Related KWS, and Suggested Terms

 -Keyword Difficulty (on a scale of 0-100, the higher the number the more difficult it is to rank